ppssvv/BHgamedata-parser/Readme.md

 # Data parser for *not-so-popular* anime game

 > WIP.
-Not all files are implemented yet
+Not all files are implemented yet - you can check progress [here](progress.md)

 ## Using
 1. Download latest release